Noun: Pronouns

-Nouns and noun phrases can typically be replaced by pronouns, such as he, it, she, they, these which, and those, in order to avoid repetition or explicit identification, or for other reasons.
-For example, in the sentence Gareth thought that he was weird, the word "he" is a pronoun standing in place of the person's name.
+Nouns and noun phrases can typically be replaced by pronouns, such as he, it, she, they, which, these, and those, to avoid repetition or explicit identification, or for other reasons (but as noted earlier, current theory often classifies pronouns as a subclass of nouns parallel to prototypical nouns).
+For example, in the sentence "Gareth thought she was weird", the word she is a pronoun that refers to a person just as the noun Gareth does.
 The word one can replace parts of noun phrases, and it sometimes stands in for a noun.
 An example is given below:

 But one can also stand in for larger parts of a noun phrase.
 For example, in the following example, one can stand in for new car.